 PEDAL POSITION ADJUSTMENT (if so equipped)

 The accelerator and brake pedals can be adjusted for driving comfort.

-Use the pedal adjusting switch to adjust the brake and accelerator pedal position away from the driver 1 or toward the driver 2.
+Use the pedal adjusting switch to adjust the brake and accelerator pedal position forward (1) or backward (2).
+Pedal adjustment can only be performed when: